Divorce is what a couple does to each other, but it happens to the children.

 Worst Age For Divorce For Children (Under 3)

 A three-year-old baby can easily picture their mom and dad fighting in front of them.
 A divorce can cause unbearable trauma in toddlers.
 Within a few months of their lives, they have only known the love of two people who always cared for them and loved them.
-But that love is split in two when a couple of divorces.
+When a couple opts for a divorce, their kids experience a division in love.

 For them, life becomes half-empty and half-full.
 They become inconsolable.
-They become more clingy to the parent they are left with.
-Start to feel insecure about losing that one parent too.
+They start getting closer to one parent, typically the parent they live with.
+I started to feel insecure about losing that one parent, too.
 As a result, some kids miss development steps, while some have to jump steps and develop the hard way.

 Preschool Years ( 3 to 5)